ministryofjustice/security-guidance/docs/glossary.md

 # Glossary

-This information is a reference list of Ministry of Justice \(MoJ\) terms and abbreviations.
+This information is a reference list of terms and abbreviations.

-A more extensive list of acronyms is available [here](https://ministryofjustice.github.io/acronyms/).

 The NCSC has a comprehensive [cybersecurity glossary available on its website](https://www.ncsc.gov.uk/information/ncsc-glossary).